MTN Focused on Preparing for Nigerian Unit IPO in Six Months - Bloomberg — Nigeria Today

 Bloomberg

-MTN Group Ltd. is focused on laying the groundwork for an initial public offering of its Nigerian business and should complete the process in the next six months, Chief Executive Officer Rob Shuter said.
-“We have a lot of advisers running around …
+MTN agreed to the Lagos IPO as part of the settlement of a $1 billion fine imposed by Nigerian regulators on MTN in 2015.
+Photographer: Bloomberg.
+MTN Group Ltd. is focused on laying the groundwork for an initial public offering of its Nigerian …

 This post was syndicated from Business - Google News.
 Click here to read the full text on the original website.